Alf Watts

-Alfred Augustus Watts (1862–1928), also known as A. A. Watts, was a British communist.
+Alfred Augustus Watts (1862–1928), also known as A. A. Watts and "Alf" Watts, was an early organiser and politician in the British socialist and communist movements.

-Born in Bow, London, Watts became a compositor and joined the Social Democratic Federation (SDF).
+Born in Bow, London, Watts learned the compositor trade.
+His political activism began when he joined the Social Democratic Federation (SDF).
 In 1904, he became a member of the Board of Guardians in Poplar, a post he held until his death.
-After the SDF became the British Socialist Party, Watts became a leader of the majority anti-war faction, and was elected to the party executive as Treasurer, alongside Albert Inkpin and John Maclean.
-He was a supporter of the October Revolution and of the formation of the Communist Party of Great Britain (CPGB).
+After the SDF evolved into the British Socialist Party (BSP), he was part of the BSP leadership team (alongside Albert Inkpin and John Maclean), serving as Treasurer.
+Watts was an outspoken opponent of World War I, while supporting the October Revolution.
+He was a founding member of the Communist Party of Great Britain (CPGB).

-In 1919, Watts was elected as a Labour Party member of London County Council in Battersea North, and in 1922 he was re-elected for the CPGB.
+In 1919, Watts was elected as the Labour Party's candidate for London County Council representing Battersea North.
+In March 1922 he was re-elected as an openly Communist Councillor.
 In 1925, he was elected as a Councillor for Poplar Council, with the support of both Labour and the CPGB.

+Watts died on 11 February 1928, after an illness of several weeks.